harryzhou2000/opencodex/docs-site/src/content/docs/guides/sub-agent-surface.md

 For array-form stateless Responses requests, opencodex places generated guidance after leading system and developer metadata, including developer `additional_tools`, and before conversational input.
-Stateful `previous_response_id` continuations reuse guidance only when it matches the latest tagged item in their trusted replay prefix.
+Stateful `previous_response_id` continuations reuse tagged guidance only when it matches the latest tagged item in their trusted replay prefix.
+Other generated guidance is reused when an exact generated developer item exists in that prefix.
 When guidance changes, leading tool protocol stays first and the replacement is inserted before current conversational input.

 These are instructions to the main agent, not a proxy-side spawn router.
 On v2, a full-history fork